2025 WACD Annual Conference & Business Meeting

 - Vote to recommend passage with amendments; or,

-- Recommend Do-Not-Pass
+- Recommend Do Not Pass

-Policy Committee Recommendations
+Natural Resources Policy Committee

 These recommendations are non-binding, and serve solely as the opinion from some of the respected members of our community for the voters at the Annual Business meeting to consider.